umarhassan-mitodl/21h.382-fall-2016/content/pages/syllabus.md

 There is one required text for this course.

 Beckert, Sven, and Seth Rockman, eds. _Slavery's Capitalism: A New History of American Economic Development_.
 University of Pennsylvania Press, 2016.
-ISBN: 9780812248418. \[Preview with [Google Books](http://books.google.com/books?id=O3-7DAAAQBAJ&pg=PAfrontcover)\]
+ISBN: 9780812248418. \[Preview with {{% resource_link "30bd9bb4-dbf1-484f-9fc1-80a050593a46" "Google Books" %}}\]

 Although no background knowledge is assumed or required, it will be useful to have some familiarity with the events and issues of eighteenth-century North Atlantic history.
 For this purpose I have indicated, at various points in the semester, some selections from the following textbook: